Valley Forge: Battle of Monmouth

-As they marched through south and central New Jersey on their way to New York City, the British destroyed property and confiscated supplies and food, inspiring growing enmity among the area's civilians.
-Meanwhile, small-scale cooperative operations between the Continentals and New Jersey militia harassed and exhausted the British forces.
+As they marched through south and central New Jersey on their way to New York City, the British Army destroyed property and confiscated supplies and food, inspiring growing enmity among the area's civilians.
+Meanwhile, small-scale cooperative operations between the Continental Army and the New Jersey militia harassed and exhausted British forces.

-The armies met on the morning of June 28, beginning the Battle of Monmouth.
-Continental soldiers under the command of General Charles Lee engaged the British in approximately five hours of continuous fighting in a ferocious heat.
-That night, British General Sir Henry Clinton moved his army out of Freehold and resumed their march to Manhattan.
-Both sides claimed elements of victory.
-The British army completed its march to New York City, while the Continental Army had forced a battle and performed admirably on an open field.
-The standardized training instilled at Valley Forge had improved their performance on the battlefield.
+The armies clashed on the morning of June 28, beginning the Battle of Monmouth, where Continental Army soldiers under the command of General Charles Lee engaged the British in approximately five hours of continuous fighting in a ferocious heat.

+That evening, British General Sir Henry Clinton moved the British Army out of Freehold, and resumed their march to Manhattan.
+Both sides claimed victory.
+The British Army completed its march to New York City, while the Continental Army had forced a battle, performed admirably, and held the field at the end of the battle.
+The standardized training instilled at Valley Forge had improved the Continental Army's performance on the battlefield.

-Myth and memory
+Legacy

 Valley Forge long occupied a prominent place in U.S. storytelling and memory.
-The encampment in Pennsylvania later became a historic national park where many efforts were taken to preserve and capture the meaning and feelings many had behind the location’s historic significance and well-known myths; this perceived enduring atmosphere regarding the historical context behind the site, molded history’s patriotic view on Valley Forge.
-Many historians have supported and conveyed Valley Forge’s relevance in mythological context versus its historic understanding.
-The image of Valley Forge as a site of terrible suffering and unshakeable perseverance emerged years after the encampment ended.
+The encampment in Pennsylvania later became a national historical site where many efforts were taken to preserve and capture the meaning and feelings many had behind the location’s historic significance and well-known stories; this perception regarding the historical context behind the site molded history’s patriotic view on Valley Forge.
+Many historians have supported and conveyed Valley Forge’s relevance in its allegorical context versus its historic understanding.
+The image of Valley Forge as a site of terrible suffering and unshakeable perseverance endured years after the encampment ended.